TRT Global - Germany’s retailers are fighting to get back on their feet

 Germany’s retailers are fighting to get back on their feet

 The pandemic has shaken up Germany's retail sector.
 Even on the country's popular high streets, many businesses are still trying to recover, six months after reopening from a national lockdown.
-And as TRT World's Sibel Karkus reports, the government is now looking for ways to increase footfall while keeping the virus under control. #GermanyHightStreets #Covid19 #Economy
+And as TRT World's Sibel Karkus reports, the government is now looking for ways to increase footfall while keeping the #virus under control.
+Coronavirus in Germany 🇩🇪 👉 http://trt.world/16mq #GermanyHightStreets #Covid19

 Germany’s retailers are fighting to get back on their feet